tdkehoe/Firebase-Tutorial/Async_Typeahead.md

 Let's make a form for adding movies.
 We could make a form with a dozen inputs for the movie title, poster, actors, director, year, etc. and expect users to type in all this data.
 Or we can make a _typeahead_ enabling the user to enter one word of a movie title and the typeahead finds the movie in the Open Movies Database (OMDb), then downloads the data.

 [UI Bootstrap](https://angular-ui.github.io/bootstrap/) includes a _typeahead_ plugin.
 UI Bootstrap is the JavaScript plugin library for Angular.
-Standard Bootstrap JavaScript plugins are [incompatible with Angular](https://scotch.io/tutorials/how-to-correctly-use-bootstrapjs-and-angularjs-together), and don't have a _typeahead_ plugin.
+Standard Bootstrap JavaScript plugins are [incompatible with Angular](https://scotch.io/tutorials/how-to-correctly-use-bootstrapjs-and-angularjs-together).

 ### Linking to UI Bootstrap